-With regard to derivatives, some consolidated subsidiaries use interest rate swaps to hedge risks relating to fluctuations of interest rates on borrowings, and exchange contracts to hedge foreign currency risk involving imports and forecasted transactions denominated in foreign currencies.
+With regard to derivatives, some consolidated subsidiaries use interest rate swaps to hedge risks relating to fluctuations of interest rates on borrowings, and exchange contracts to hedge foreign currency risk involving imports.
 Contracts on these derivatives are executed by the treasury management division.
 After approval based on the internal rules, the kinds and transaction amounts thereof are reported to the Board of Directors and other organs and the status of transactions and the balance thereof are managed by the treasury management division.
 With regard to the hedging instruments and hedged items, hedging policy and method of evaluating the effectiveness of a hedge with regard to hedge accounting, please refer to "(6) Method of important hedge accounting" described in "Notes to important matters forming the basis of preparation of consolidated financial statements" above.